How to Write a Business Plan

 - Existing patents or copyrights, or plans to file for either

-- Current research or development that’s either planned or underway to improve or expand on the current line
+- Research and development that’s planned or underway to improve or expand on the current line

 - Pricing information for individual products and services

-This is another opportunity to show how your product or service is unique from what’s already on the market, and how you hope to scale beyond your existing products or services if you plan to do so.
+This is another opportunity to show how your product or service is unique from what’s already on the market, and how you hope to scale beyond your existing products or services in the future.

 7. Conduct a SWOT analysis